Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 ## Accessing your DigitalOcean Droplet

-After you create your droplet, you will recieve an email containing its ip address and credentials.
+After you create your droplet, you will receive an email containing its IP address and credentials.
 You will need this to log in.

 > ![DigitalOcean Root Email](/assets/DigitalOcean_RootEmail.PNG)